inancdericioglu/inancdericioglu.github.io/_posts/2018-6-14-Capsule_Networks.md

 ### Existence

-We can represent a part's existence in any image by a probability value: 0 if that part is not detected and 1 if it is; a value of 0.8 indicates an 80% confidence that the part has been found in the image.
+We can represent a part's existence in an image by a probability value: 0 if that part is not detected and 1 if it is; a value of 0.8 indicates an 80% confidence that the part has been found in the image.
 For example, say we are trying to identify a cat and one part we are trying to identify is a cat's face.
 We could approach this task in a couple of ways.
-One way to find the existence of this part, in any image of a cat, is to perform a binary classification: contains-part or doesn't-contain-part, and use those class scores to get the probability of existence.
+One way to find the existence of this part, in an image of a cat, is to perform a binary classification: contains-part or doesn't-contain-part, and use those class scores to get the probability of existence.
 Another way is to look at all of the part properties in a capsule (the width and texture of the face, the angle the face is pointing, etc.) and say that the probability of existence is a function of the number of those properties.
 If a face-like shape is detected and a certain width and angle are identified, these property neurons will become *active*, and we can use this activity to indicate the existence of a part.
 This is the approach that capsules take, and it offers a number of advantages to the binary classification approach.

 ### Output Vector